Hello

 Artist Statement

-Throughout the years, I have been blessed with exposure to a wide range of mediums.
-Whether analog or digital, personal or commercial, my body of work traces a continuous trail of footsteps—what I have loved, where I have been, and what I have hoped for.
-Inspiration often emerges from everyday life, when a single detail suddenly feels significant and intertwines with something much more grandiose within myself.
+Over the years, I have explored a wide range of mediums.
+Whether analog or digital, personal or commercial, my work traces a continuous path—what I have loved, experienced, and hoped for.
+Inspiration often arises from everyday moments, when a small detail suddenly expands into something more profound.
 Through a constant yearning to create beautiful shapes and colors, I have been writing a visual autobiography without even realizing it.